 The wonder of worm farms goes synergistically with your hens.

 Periodically one or two naughty hens will spurn the nest you provide; then you need to be adroit at testing eggs for freshness.

-I now let them out early for a couple hours, and then keep them in the chicken run until about 10 o'clock when most of the eggs have been laid.
+I now let them out of the simple chicken coops early for an hour, and then keep them in the run until about 10 o'clock when most of the eggs have been laid.

 Chicken coops for broodies is next on the agenda, There seems to be an inevitable progression of events in green living; there's never a dull moment.